 Some food for thought:

-This article focuses on optimizing your LinkedIn content and messaging…
+This article focuses on LinkedIn for Job Hunters.
+To help you optimize your content and messaging.

-Here are some tips to create a must-read profile.
+Here are some three suggestions to create a must-read profile.

 1. CREATE A MEMORABLE PROFESSIONAL HEADLINE